 Once you're in, submerge yourself in traditional French cooking led by chef Thomas Meyer.
 He celebrates his eastern French origins in his creative gastronomic endeavors.

 If you try the tasting menu, you’ll find dishes made with seasonal ingredients, meaning you get the freshest possible food.

 Start with succulent tomatoes cooked with bourbon and chamomile.
-Taste roasted pigeon with herbs and a special house sauce, and finish with a chocolate tart flavored by Earl Grey essences.
+Taste roasted pigeon with herbs and a special house sauce, and finish with dessert in the form of a chocolate tart flavored by Earl Grey essences.